bcrowell/kcals/README.md

 ## Filtering

-Filtering is a parameter with units of meters that defaults to 500, meant to get rid of bogus oscillations in the height data, which are often present both in GPS tracks and in elevation profiles derived from digital elevation model (DEM) databases such as SRTM.
+The parameters filtering and xy_filtering have units of meters and defaults values of 250 and 30.
+These meant to get rid of bogus oscillations in the data, which are often present both in GPS tracks and in elevation profiles derived from digital elevation model (DEM) databases such as SRTM.
-To turn off this filtering, set filtering=0.
+To turn off this filtering, set the relevant parameter to 0.

 When using DEM data without filtering, I have found noticeable unrealistic wiggles when I graph